-A Simple Guide to Contingent Offer of Employment
+An Employers’ Guide to Conditional Offer of Employment

 Choosing our SaaS based PEO/EOR Solution enables you to build and manage 100% pure remote teams and expand into new markets 90% faster.

-You conduct several rounds of screening to hire the best candidate.
-However, hiring doesn’t just end with candidate selection.
-You must offer the candidate the job.
+Employers conduct several rounds of screening to hire the best candidate.
+Yet, the process of hiring does not end with candidate selection.
+It also includes offering the job to the most suitable candidate.

-Employment offer letters can be of two types – conditional and unconditional – depending on whether you require further verifications or not.
+Usually, employment offer letters can be of two types: conditional and unconditional.
+It depends on whether the candidates need to meet any conditions or not.

-This guide throws more light on the whats and whys of the conditional offer of employment.
+This guide sheds light on the whats and whys of the conditional offer of employment.

 What is a Conditional Offer of Employment?

-A job offer that entails some conditions to be fulfilled by the candidate before being hired by the employer is called a conditional or contingent offer of employment.
+A job offer that entails some conditions to be fulfilled by the candidate before being hired by the employer is called a conditional or conditional offer of employment.

 These conditions or contingencies are the only things that stand between your chosen employee and their onboarding.
 You can view them as the final round of screening before you can finally let the candidate through your gates.

-Why Should Employers Prefer a Contingent Offer of Employment?
+Why Should Employers Prefer a Conditional Offer of Employment?

-While it does involve a few more steps in your hiring process, it is still better to offer contingent offers.
-Let me explain.
+While it does involve a few more steps in the hiring process, it is still better to offer contingent offers.

-The contingent offer letters provide in detail the terms and conditions of the offer and what is expected of the candidate.
+The conditional offer letters provide in detail the terms and conditions of the offer and what is expected of the candidate.
 It leaves no room for doubt.

-On the other hand, non-contingent offers are considered as incomplete wherein you cannot be sure if the candidate understood those conditions.
+On the other hand, non-contingent offers are considered as incomplete wherein you, the employer, cannot be sure if the candidate understood those conditions.
 Also, you might skip some essential aspects of the role leading to miscommunications and dissatisfaction.

 Not only does that lead to chaos but it can also brew complexities on the legal front.
 Non-compliance to the labor laws is seen as a severe offense and you might end up facing litigation.

-We strongly recommend you choose contingent offer letters to ensure clarity in communication and to stay compliant with local labor laws.
+We strongly recommend you choose conditional offer letters to ensure clarity in communication and to stay compliant with local labor laws.

-Let us boil down the essentials you should enclose in your conditional employment offer letter.
+Let us see the essentials you should enclose in a conditional employment offer letter.

 Job title and description